 When people hear the term “sugar”, they automatically think of the white crystalline substance we put in our morning coffee or used when baking a cake.
 But strictly speaking there are different forms of “sugars” which is by the way, simply another term for carbohydrates.

 Simple sugars (monosaccharides), consist of one single sugar molecule.
 Glucose, Fructose and Galactose belong to the simple sugars.
-If you string together two monosaccharides you get disaccharides, whereto i.a. our white granulated sugar (saccharose) belongs.
+If you string together two monosaccharides you get disaccharides, whereto i.e. our white granulated sugar (saccharose) belongs.
 And finally, there are also polysaccharides, which are simply long chains of monosaccharides.

 Why is this important for you to know?
 Because the type of sugar you consume and, of course, the amount of sugar you consume, has a direct influence on your health and your weight.